codersforcauses/django-nextjs-template/README.md

 python manage.py runserver
 ```
 ###### 4.2 If you're on powershell
-You might have an easier time using devcontainers - if you're on VSCode, you should be able to install the devcontainers extension, and then open the command pallet with command P, then running `> Dev Containers: Reopen in Container`
-Otherwise:
-##### Navigate to the server folder in the project:
+Navigate to the server folder in the project:
 ```shell
 cd .\intermediate_team_* # replace with your team number cd .\server
 ```
-##### Set up and source your virtual environment
+Set up and source your virtual environment
 ```shell
 uv sync
 .\venv\Scripts\Activate.ps1